HongyiZhu/MetaCTest/installation.md

 2. Reboot the gateway and select 'MTP' mode on the gateway
 3. Find the log files on the device under folder: <br/>`LGL34C/Internal Storage/Android/data/com.example.hongyi.foregroundtest/files/logs/`.

-### Update sensor firmwear
+### Update sensor firmware
 1. Open '**Apps**'->'**Metawear**', select the sensor to be updated.
-2. Connect to the sensor and click on 'Update Firmwear'.
+2. Connect to the sensor and click on 'Update Firmware'.
 3. After update, disconnect from the sensor.
+4. To upgrade to the latest version of MetaWear app, please download [MetaWear](https://raw.github.com/HongyiZhu/MetaCTest/master/app/mw.apk).